-He said it was to make America safe.
+The president said it was “to make America safe.”
 It was to protect America from people who wanted to harm our country.
 He said it was because of 911.
 The original order said: “Protecting the Nation From Foreign Terrorist Entry Into the United States”

 The rhetoric of fear that led to the statements: “We don’t know who these people are” is powerful.
 It was powerful to conflate terrorist attacks in Europe with the US even though the circumstances and demographics were not comparable.
 It was powerful to tell Americans who didn’t understand that refugee resettlement in the US was the safest, most thoroughly vetted travel system for any person to come to the US already, that it was “dangerous and not secure and unvetted.”
-Most people had no idea how long we had been resettling refugees, who came, the contribution to our economics and growth in our business sector, that they are saving midwest cities, or that no refugee had ever killed an American.
+Most Americans had no idea how long we had been resettling refugees.
+They were uninformed about who came, the contribution to our economics and growth in our business sector, that they are saving midwest cities, or that no refugee had ever killed an American.
 But our ignorance is convenient to manipulate.

 I want us to be a country of laws, of course, but our laws need to be good.
 The beauty of democracy is a president and Congress are accountable to constituents who can have their say and challenge unjust laws, unjust orders, and unjust policies and say “We want a different kind of America.
 One that is kind and generous and honest and good towards people being persecuted.”
 Our laws need to be based in truth and not in political partisanship power plays.
+When there is a need to block certain nationalities for safety, that is fine, but when it is for political posturing and based on misleading half truths, it is not good and needs to go.
 We need to be a country that doesn’t forget we long to be “Give me your tired, your poor, Your huddled masses yearning to breathe free, The wretched refuse of your teeming shore.
 Send these, the homeless, tempest-tossed to me, I lift my lamp beside the golden door!”